Nuitka/Nuitka/README.rst

    Data files located inside the package will not be embedded by this process, you need to copy them yourself with this approach.
-   Alternatively you can use the `file embedding of Nuitka commercial
+   Alternatively, you can use the `file embedding of Nuitka commercial
    <https://nuitka.net/doc/commercial/protect-data-files.html>`__.

 Use Case 4 - Program Distribution
 =================================

-For distribution to other systems, there is the standalone mode which produces a folder for which you can specify ``--standalone``.
+For distribution to other systems, there is the standalone mode, which produces a folder for which you can specify ``--standalone``.

 .. code:: bash